 In alphabetical order, here are some of the most-used free videoconferencing services.
 I’ve also provided security information and details about the limitations on free calling each service imposes.

 Note: Many of these services have paid plans with more features, but the options we discuss below are all free.

 Privacy & Security: Google says Duo uses end-to-end encryption.
 On the Duo website, it says, “Google can’t see, hear, or save your call’s audio and video.”

-Limits: No more than 12 people are allowed on each call.
+Limits: Up to 32 people are allowed on each call.

 “It’s really easy to use.
 My mother-in-law isn’t all that technology fluent and has no trouble using this.
 Once you start a video call in the app, you just click the ‘add people’ icon and you can loop in other Facebook friends.
 We use it to get the family together!”